-Rhodes frozen dough is kneaded into 6 bright colors and rolled into a fun rainbow loaf.
-The perfect bread to eat with butter for dinner or use for breakfast French toast on St. Patrick’s Day!
+Rhodes frozen dough is kneaded into 6 bright colors and rolled into a fun rainbow bread.
+The perfect loaf to eat with butter for dinner or use for breakfast French toast on St. Patrick’s Day!

 - 2 loaves Rhodes White Bread, thawed